jesse-richardville/Covid-Analysis/readme.md

 # Covid Infections and Deaths - Data Exploration

 ## Summary:
-This data exploration project was completed as a portfolio project looking into the rate of infection and death rate by country and region throughout the world.
-SQL and Tableau have been used to complete this data exploration project, which has been posted online through GitHub.
-The Tableau project visuals can be viewed [here](https://public.tableau.com/app/profile/jesse.richardville/viz/CovidDashboard_16661144019410/Dashboard1).
+This data exploration project uses SQL and Tableau to analyze the rate of infection and death rate by country and region throughout the world.
+Tableau project visuals can be viewed [here](https://public.tableau.com/app/profile/jesse.richardville/viz/CovidDashboard_16661144019410/Dashboard1).

 ## Data Resource: